Smartling/ios-lqa-sdk/README.md

 ## In App Review

 The in-app review mode lets members of your team log in to edit strings and review them in context inside the app.
+[How to use in-app review](https://help.smartling.com/docs/in-app-review-of-your-ios-app).

 To build the app in in-app review mode, use `SLMode: SLInAppReview` in the Smartling start method.

 ## Context Capture

-With the context capture mode, the user can create screenshots interactively when running the app
+With the context capture mode, the user can create screenshots interactively when running the app.
+[How to use context capture](https://help.smartling.com/docs/mobile-context).

 To build the app in context capture mode: